-The problem is that while many people want to stop drinking, their worries about side effects from quitting alcohol keep them attached to their addiction.
+The problem is that while many people want to stop drinking, their worries keep them attached to their addiction.
 This is more common than most people are led to believe, and our goal is to provide the help people need to put down the bottle once and for all.

 If you or a loved one need alcohol treatment, please contact our Miami rehab today by calling 1-800-298-1783.